gkamer8/agrippa-pkg/README.md

 # Utilities

 Some utilities are available in agrippa.utils.
 This includes `find_params`, which returns weight (parameter) names and values as a dictionary.
+It also includes `save_torch_model`, which takes trained weights from a PyTorch model and saves them into a fresh `weights.pkl` file.

+## Finding Parameters

 The returned dictionary includes parameters whose names contain the `name` argument (first argument) as a substring.
 Searching for weights in this way is recommended, since the names of parameters might be changed when the markup is compiled (for example, the names of weights that appear in repeated blocks).
 The `find_params` function takes two mandatory parameters and one optional: the substring that will be matched (mandatory), the directory of the project (mandatory), and the path to the weights file name within that directory (optional).

-## Example
+### Example

 ```
 matches = agrippa.utils.find_params('bias', 'FNN')